w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 ## Detailed design discussion

-[//]: # (Tricky design choice #1
-Talk through the tradeoffs in coming to the specific design point you want to make, hopefully:
-[illustrated with example code]
-…
-[Tricky design choice N …]
-)

 The architecture document defines a common WoT Architecture and serves as an entry point and introduction to several other documents defining the WoT Building Blocks.

 ### Common Architecture
 Based on the application domains and use cases, and the requirements derived from these, a common abstract architecture has been defined for WoT systems.
 This abstract architecture is broad enough to include many existing IoT systems and standards.
 This is intentional since, in order to combat fragmentation, the WoT approach is designed to allow the construction of IoT